enotspe/fortinet-2-elasticsearch/README.md

 <div align="center"><img src="https://github.com/enotspe/fortinet-2-elasticsearch/blob/master/images/logo_with_name_small.jpg" alt="FortiDragon" /></div>

+So you want to take you Fortinet logs to Elasticseach???
+You have come to the right place!!! 👍 Welcome to FortiDragon!
+This project is designed to seamlessly integrate Fortinet logs with Elastic Stack (Grafana and Quickwit on the way!).

 ## Engage

 Join our community on [Discord](https://discord.gg/9qn4enV) 🤓.
 Feel free to ask about anything on the channel.